Simmonsj10/bikesharing/README.md

 2. The majority of users exhibit commuter behavior using ride bikes during rush hour periods (M - F, 8a & 5p - 6p).
 ![R2.png](Images/R2.png)

-3. Although males comprise the majority of our riders, males and female trip durations have the same usage.
+3. Although males comprise the majority of our riders, males and female trip durations have the same usage pattern.
+Unknown users have a different trip duration pattern, which suggests a different customer type and use case.
 ![R3.png](Images/R3.png)

 4. Male & Female users both tend use our products during the rush hour periods.
 Unknown gender users have a more uniform distribution, but a propensity to use our products on weekends.